backstage/backstage/plugins/cost-insights/contrib/aws-cost-explorer-api.md

 });
 ```

 2. Initiate a command with the relevant input params.
-The SDK provides a variety of commands, but you can access most cost data using the [GetCostAndUsageCommand](https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetCostAndUsage.html) command.
-You can find more information on the required input params for each command [here](https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_Operations_AWS_Cost_Explorer_Service.html).
+The SDK provides a variety of commands, but you can access most cost data using the [GetCostAndUsageCommand](https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetCostAndUsage.html) commands with the relevant [parameters](#GetCostAndUsageCommand-Parameters).

 ```ts
 const command = new GetCostAndUsageCommand(params);